Learn how to determine when you are most fertile and likely to conceive.

 But what if you’re a woman whose cycle length is erratic?
 It can be difficult to know when to test for an LH surge or cervical mucus.
 If your cycle length is different month to month by more than three days, you can choose the shortest cycle you’ve had in the last six months to figure out when to start testing.

 Once you’re ready to begin testing, count two weeks out from when your period starts—this should be when ovulation generally occurs.
 Since ovulation happens a couple of days after the LH surge, you’ll want to test once a day in the days preceding ovulation.
-Use our Ovulation Tracker to determine the exact date and record your results.
+Our Ovulation Test Kit includes a free tracker to help track results throughout your cycle.

 Also, make sure to note the instructions on the test package.
 Most tests recommend testing at the same time of day, every day.